Personal loan brokers

 What is a personal loan broker?

 A personal loan broker is a finance professional who helps you get a personal loan.
 They work as an intermediary between borrowers and lenders.
+Ideally, they will help you find the most suitable personal loan offer from a selection of lenders.

-Like people looking for bad credit loans or self-employed people who need a low doc personal loan.
+Some brokers specialise in helping certain kinds of borrowers, such as people looking for bad credit loans or self-employed workers who need a low doc personal loan.

 There are also specialist car loan brokers.